US may curb intelligence sharing with countries that criminalize homosexuality, intel chief says

 “We can’t just simply make the moral argument and expect others to respond in kind because telling others that it’s the right thing to do doesn’t always work,” he told The Times.

-Around 69 countries still criminalize homosexuality, including Egypt and Saudi Arabia with whom the U.S. shares intelligence.
+Around 69 countries still criminalize homosexuality, including Egypt, Saudi Arabia and Kenya with whom the U.S. shares intelligence.

 WHO IS RICHARD GRENELL, THE NEW ACTING DIRECTOR OF NATIONAL INTELLIGENCE?